U.S. Department of State Seal

 Republic of South Africa

-Exercise increased caution in South Africa due to crime and civil unrest.
+Exercise increased caution in South Africa due to crime, civil unrest, and kidnapping.

-Exercise increased caution in South Africa due to crime and civil unrest
+Exercise increased caution in South Africa due to crimecivil unrest, and kidnapping

 Read the country information page for additional information on travel to South Africa.